walterxie/BioSci700/Assignment1/README.md

 You may use [Overleaf](https://www.overleaf.com), MS Word, or Google Docs, and then export the final report as a PDF.
 The PDF file name must include your name and UPI for identification.

+{:start="2"}
   2. Completing the Report

 Update the author section in the template with your name and UPI in the header.
-Copy all questions and section titles from the template, and provide your answers accordingly.
+Copy all section and subsection titles from the template, along with the questions, and then provide your answers accordingly.
+Avoid copying the instructions to minimize the number of pages.
 Follow all instructions carefully to ensure proper setup and accurate responses from software tools.
 The questions are numbered in Roman numerals (e.g., **Question i:**).
 Each question carries one point, with an additional bonus point for clarity and a well-structured report.

+{:start="3"}
   3. Answering Questions

 Your responses should be written inside the designated answer blocks.